WINTER BREAK PROGRAMS:

 - Jan.
 4: Hippopotamister

 Hagrid’s Army Meeting, Saturday, Jan 14, 1 p.m. – 2 p.m.
 Main Library, Story Hour Room.
 Join us for a meeting where we will evaluate our December events and plan future ones.
 We will also discuss chapter leadership roles.
 All are welcome.
 Keep an eye out for additional meeting dates & times, and Harry Potter March Madness.

 Diary of a Wimpy Kid Discussion Saturdays at 3 p.m.
 Main Library, Story Hour Room.
 Children ages 8-12 can come each month to discuss the books and do an activity.
 Greg wants you to be there!
 The books are all written by Jeff Kinney…DUH.

 “Raconte-moi une histoire” meets the first Sunday of the month at 1:15 p.m., Main Library, Story Hour Room.
 Join us for a bi-lingual French and English language story time of books, songs and crafts.
 Drop-In program; no registration required.
 Presented by the Hudson Valley Francophone Connection.
-No programs for July, August and September when the library is closed on the first Sunday.

 Summer Reading Program A five-week long program for kids entering kindergarten and up, incorporating independent reading, story times, crafts, movies and special events all planned to make reading fun!
 Features the annual New York Statewide Collaborative summer reading theme.